Pun: History and global usage

+The Hebrew-language version of the Old Testament contains well over one hundred puns on proper names.
+For example, Genesis 9:27 says "May God expand Japheth", which is a pun on the Hebrew words 'yapt' (to expand) and 'yepet' (Japheth).
+The Greek-language version of the New Testament also includes several puns on proper names: Christ as "Anointed", Legion as "Many", Jerusalem as "City of Peace", Barnabas as "Son of Exhortation", Peter as "Rock", Onesimus as "Useful", and so forth.

 The Maya are known for having used puns in their hieroglyphic writing, and for using them in their modern languages.

 In Japan, "graphomania" was one type of pun.
+More commonly, wordplay in modern Japan is known as dajare.

 In Tamil, "Sledai" is the word used to mean pun in which a word with two different meanings.
 This is also classified as a poetry style in ancient Tamil literature.
 Similarly, in Telugu, "Slesha" is the equivalent word and is one of several poetry styles in Telugu literature.